Cancer Pain (PDQ®)–Patient Version

-- Cancer or treatment for cancer may cause you to feel pain.
+- Cancer, cancer treatment, or diagnostic tests may cause you pain.

 - Pain control can improve your quality of life.

 - Each patient needs a personal plan to control cancer pain.